 “I wonder how people decided that women were supposed to shave their legs and armpits”

 ~ Natalie Portman

 Earlier this week I was sitting on the edge of my bed after my shower looking at my phone.
 I glanced up and caught sight of myself in the mirror.
 What I saw pleased me and I set about trying to capture what I saw in the mirror in my phone.
 I didn’t move from the position I was in but took a few shots from a couple of different angles.
 Flipping back through them this was the one that caught my eye.
 It was the one that was most like the reflection I had seen in the mirror.
 I really like my body in this.
 It is exactly how I am, the little lines, the swell of my breast, that curve of my back and hip.
-I was about to send it to The Charmer and then I noticed the armpit hair and I stopped.
+I was about to send it to someone and then I noticed the armpit hair and I stopped.

 My initial reaction was that the armpit hair spoiled the picture.
 In the mirror I had not noticed it because my arm had not been raised but to get the picture that was not the case.

 “Urgh, that is too much.
 I think I should shave” was actually what I find myself thinking.

 Luckily it was post shower and so I left the picture on my phone got dressed and got on with my day.
 The following day when I was getting ready for my shower I was on the phone with someone and I mentioned that I was thinking it was time to shave my armpit hair.
 That is was maybe all getting a bit too much to which he responded